 Single Cell Analysis Challenge

 This $500,000 Challenge is structured in two linked phases.
 Phase 1 of the Follow that Cell Challenge sought novel robust methods for analysis of individual cells to detect and assess changes in cell behavior and function over time either as a result of natural state changes or when perturbed.
 Phase 2, Reduction to Practice, will generate proof-of-concept data related to Phase 1 entries and is only open to the 16 Phase 1 Finalists.
-Phase 2 begins on March 17, 2015, and submissions are due March 30, 2017.
+Phase 2 is under way with submissions due March 30, 2017.

 Phase 1 Finalists

 Paul C. Blainey (team lead),1,2 Jacob Borrajo1,2, Atray Dixit1,3, Alex K. Shalek1,3,4,5

 1Broad Institute of MIT and Harvard, Cambridge, MA

 2Department of Biological Engineering, Massachusetts Institute of Technology, Cambridge, MA

 3Harvard-MIT Division of Health, Science, and Technology, Cambridge, MA